ewilliams-zoot/file-builder-ui/README.md

 - Made modal content for new file its own component now
 - Added enter key submit for folder rename (need to do for file too)
+- Refactored tree nodes a bit to share hook code

 TODO